-Information about the Incident Sources Details Additio onal required information: ☐ What was the context of the behavior?
-What was happening at the time and/or just before? ninent threat to others is suspected, then contact law enforcement immediately and follow atory action steps to respond to imminent threat.
-0 Was law enforcement required to be contacted?
-Document the name of the law enforcement official contacted, date/time of contact, and outcome of contact.
+Information about the Incident Sources Details Additi onal required information: What was the context of the behavior?
+What was happening at the time and/or just before? ninent threat to others is suspected, then contact law enforcement immediately and follow atory action steps to respond to imminent threat. contacted, date/time of contact, and outcome of contact.
 Complete ONLY when notifying law enforcement in cases of imminent threat to others.
 Mobilize the threat assessment team and complete all required components of a BTA for substantive threat.